What Are RPC Nodes and Endpoints in Blockchain in 2025

 For many users, RPC nodes are essential, although their operation is mostly automated.
 Often, the inner workings of these nodes remain unknown, especially when performing routine tasks in the cryptocurrency landscape.
 Here are some simple examples of RPC Nodes in action:

 • Sending a Transaction: Imagine you have a cryptocurrency wallet application on your phone.
 When you initiate a transfer of cryptocurrency from your wallet to another person’s wallet, your wallet app sends an RPC request to a node on the network.
 This RPC request contains information about the transaction, such as the recipient’s address and the amount of cryptocurrency to send.
-The node processes this request and adds the transaction to the blockchain.

 • Querying Blockchain Information: Let’s say you want to check the balance of your cryptocurrency wallet or view the details of a particular transaction.
 You can send an RPC request to a node on the network asking for this information.
-The node then retrieves the requested data from the blockchain and sends it back to you as an RPC response.

 Who Can Use RPC Nodes?